junxit/us-congress-bills-115/metadata.md

 - 2018-11-13 — Mr. Lamborn moved to suspend the rules and pass the bill.
 - 2018-11-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 4, 2 Present (Roll no. 416). (text: CR H9479-9480)
 - 2018-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 4, 2 Present (Roll no. 416).(text: CR H9479-9480)
+- 2018-11-14 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.